kateincoding/kateincoding/README.md

-### Hi there 👋 I'm katherine Soto and today i want to share my path like a Software Engineer
+### Hi there 👋 I'm katherine Soto and today I want to share my path like a Software Engineer

 Brief: